-Benefit Description You pay Physical and occupational therapies (cont.)
-High Option Standard Option Exercise programs All charges All charges Speech therapy High Option Standard Option Speech therapy provided by speech therapists \$35 copay per visit \$40 copay per visit Up to 60 treatments per condition per year See You need prior plan approval for certain services in Section 3.
-Hearing services (testing, treatment, and supplies) High Option Standard Option Hearing testing for children through age 17, as shown in Preventive care , children Nothing Nothing Not covered: Hearing aids, testing and examinations for them All charges All charges Vision services (testing, treatment, and supplies) High Option Standard Option Diagnosis and treatment of diseases of the eye One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) Screening eye exam to determine the need for vision correction for children through age 17 (see \$20 per office visit to your primary care physician \$35 per office visit to a specialist Nothing \$25 per office visit to your primary care physician \$40 per office visit to a specialist Nothing Preventive care) Not covered: • Eye exercises and orthoptics • Eyeglasses or contact lenses and examinations for them, except as shown above • Radial keratotomy and other refractive surgery All charges All charges Foot care High Option Standard Option Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes.
-Note: See Orthopedic and prosthetic devices for information on podiatric shoe inserts. \$20 per office visit to your primary care physician \$35 per office visit to a specialist \$25 per office visit to your primary care physician \$40 per office visit to a specialist Not covered: All charges All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, unless primary medical condition requires such care • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery)
+Benefit Description You You pay Speech therapy High Option Standard Option Speech therapy provided by speech therapists \$40 copay per visit \$50 copay per visit Up to 60 treatments per year per condition See You need prior plan approval for certain services in Section 3.
+Hearing services (testing, treatment, and upplies) High Option Standard Option For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist Nothing Nothing Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children.
+Not covered: Hearing aids, testing and examinations for them All charges All charges Vision services (testing, treatment, and supplies) High Option Standard Option Diagnosis and treatment of diseases of the eye Annual eye refractions to provide a written lens \$20 copay per office visit to your primary care physician \$25 copay per office visit to your primary care physician one pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) \$40 copay per office visit to a specialist \$50 copay per office visit to a specialist • Screening eye exam to determine the need for vision correction for children through age 17 (see Preventive care) Nothing Nothing Not covered: All charges All charges Eye exercises and orthoptics Contact lenses examination Build lenses to the professional and the profession and • Radial keratotomy and other refractive surgery Foot care High Option Standard Option e 1 • Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$20 copay per office visit to your primary care physician \$25 copay per office visit to your primary care physician Note: See Orthopedic and prosthetic devices for information on podiatric shoe inserts. \$40 copay per office visit to a specialist \$50 copay per office visit to a specialist Not covered: All charges All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above